lunarskymc/lunarsky-reward-instance/README.md

 # lunarsky-reward-instance

-a little dungeons / instance system for a server i once ran: lunarsky.de
+a little dungeons / instance system using fawe schematics and random generated loot for a server i once ran: lunarsky.de

-it's somewhat documented and still works, so it mey help someone out
+it's somewhat documented and still works, so it may help someone out